-So there you have it, another month finished and another batch of mini-reviews.
-And in case you missed any of them, the Books of the Week posts in June were Yours Cheerfully, Second First Impressions, The Feast and sort of Circus of Wonders, which was published in June but read in May .
-And finally, just to complete the link-fest, here are the links to the mini reviews from January, February, March, April and May.
+In case you missed any of them, the Books of the Week posts in July were Empire of Pain, The Guncle, Bring Your Baggage and Don’t Pack Light and Smallbone Deceased.
+And finally, just to complete the link-fest, here are the links to the mini reviews from January, February, March, April, May and June.